Mirodil/websnippet/posts/design-vending-machine.md

+---
+title: "How do you design the Vending Machine"
+description: "How do you design the Vending Machine.
+We will write code to implement a Vending machine that has a bunch of products like chocolates, candy, cold-drink, and accept some coins like Nickle, Dime, Quarter, Cent, etc. Make sure you insert a coin, get a product back, and get your chance back."
+date: "2021-10-01T00:00:00.854Z"
+lastmod: "2021-10-01T00:00:00.854Z"
+slug: "design-vending-machine"
+categories:
+    - "System Design"
+tags: ["Interview"]
+thumbnail: "/assets/design-vending-machine.jpg"
+image: "/assets/design-vending-machine.jpg"

+---

 # How do you design the Vending Machine

 You need to write code to implement a Vending machine that has a bunch of products like chocolates, candy, cold-drink, and accept some coins like Nickle, Dime, Quarter, Cent, etc. Make sure you insert a coin, get a product back, and get your chance back.